kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 the 70s?"
 He pointed out that ultramarathons had to be made harder over time because gear improvements made the original courses too easy.

-I get the analogy, and I think it misses how big this change feels.
+I get the analogy, but I think it misses how big this change feels.
 This isn't about incrementally better equipment, it's about category shifts happening at a rapid pace.